 The 2-inch PVC drain line is solvent welded (permanently glued) together.
 The correct way to make the repair is to cut out the bad section pipe and/or joints.

 I purchased a Fernco 2″ inch QL-200 Qwik Ell at Home Depot to replace the PVC elbow.
-The Fernco Qwik Ell “extra length fittings” are perfect for this job.
-The “extra length” is necessary because the flanges of the PVC pipe elbow will be cut out, leaving a larger gap than normal.
+The Fernco Qwik Ell “extra length fittings” are perfect for the job.
+The “extra length” is necessary because the flanges of the PVC pipe elbow will be cut out, leaving a larger span than normal.
 The Fernco fitting accounts for the extra gap as shown here compared to a standard 90° PVC elbow.

 I compared the diameter of the PVC pipe joint with the inside diameter of the Fernco Qwik Ell to confirm the fitting matched the PVC elbow.
 No surprise – if matched almost perfectly, just a bit on the small side as it should be for a tight fit.
 I just wanted to be extra sure.

 Make a Cardboard Template